 I recently met someone who is an international expert on social change movements.
 Over breakfast at my favorite café we talked about how successful social protests open up space in places where we think there isn’t any space.
 The conversation fascinated me because I’ve spent the past two years writing a book about metaphor and the creative process… But what I’m really writing about is space.
 Creative change happens when a certain kind of Space is opened.
 That’s what I do in…Continue

 Although Racu has moved on to greener pastures, and in his place, less cantankerous llama Hijo guards, this true story about a rainmaker at another time of severe drought has never been more relevant.
 The blog first appeared in June 2011 at the beginning of California's drought.

 At first no one noticed the Buddha I had placed in the forest…Continue

 Added by Patricia Damery on September 26, 2014 at 11:00am — No Comments

 ¡Como Mexico No Hay Dos!
-In any discussion of contemporary immigration the emotionally divisive arguments are about Latin Americans, and the great majority of the undocumented – “illegal aliens” – are Mexican.
-So we are really talking about Mexicans.
-Conventional anti-immigrant fears are primarily about these four issues: job-loss (They’ll put Americans out of work), crime (They are all drug users), taxpayer expenses (They all go on welfare and pay no…Continue
+In any discussion of contemporary immigration the most emotionally divisive arguments are either about Muslims or Latin Americans.
+But the vast majority of the undocumented – “illegal aliens” – are Mexican.
+So we are really talking primarily about Mexicans.
+Conventional anti-immigrant fears are primarily about these four issues: job-loss (They’ll put Americans out of work), crime (They are all drug users), taxpayer expenses (They…Continue

 My co-author, Judith Harte, and I are delighted to announce the publication of our new book "Images of Soul: Reimagining Astrology."
 It's published under the imprint of Iris & Acorn Press.
 The book is now available on Amazon.